Museums in Rome

 The stadium of Domitian is well hidden under the Piazza Navona (© Area Archeologica – Stadio di Domiziano)

-Piazza Navona is one of the most popular squares in Rome – many exciting tours of Rome start here.
-But what only few people know: about four meters underground are the remains of the ancient athletics stadium of Emperor Domitian.
-Where boutiques and ice cream parlors line up today, some 30,000 spectators cheered on the athletes.
+Piazza Navona is one of the most famous squares in Rome — many guided tours of Rome start here.
+But few visitors realize that four meters underground lie the remains of Emperor Domitian’s ancient athletics stadium.
+Where cafés and boutiques now stand, 30,000 spectators once watched competitions unfold.

-Guided underground tour with the stadium of Domitian
+Book a guided underground tour with the Stadium of Domitian

 Admission